 This cheesecake is my perfect dessert.
 It’s a cheesecake (one of my favorite desserts ever) and it’s made of peanut butter and jelly.
 Hello, nostalgia!
 These two things were meant to be together.
 I know you’ll agree, especially after you try it.

-I’ve been on quite the peanut butter and jelly kick as of lately, so when I decided to create a dessert with Dean’s DairyPure® Sour Cream I immediately thought PB and J. I started with a peanut butter cheesecake.
+I've been on quite the peanut butter and jelly kick as of late, so when I decided to create a dessert with Dean’s DairyPure® Sour Cream I immediately thought PB and J. I started with a peanut butter cheesecake.
 It has a BIG punch of peanut butter flavor and is rich and creamy.
 I added a hefty amount of peanut butter because nothing is worse than a bland peanut butter dessert.

 Then I piped pockets of strawberry jam throughout the cheesecake batter.
 Since the cheesecake is dense, it doesn’t allow the jam to ooze all over and create a huge mess within the cheesecake.
 If you don’t like strawberry jam, use your preferred kind.
 I haven’t tried using homemade jams in this recipe, but any store-bought should work well.